briandrum/codes.forchagrin.com/_chapters/chapter-1107-definitions.md

 ## Cross references

-            General Codified Ordinance definitions - see ADM .
+* *General Codified Ordinance definitions - see ADM.
 101.02
-            Off-street parking facilities defined - see P. & Z.
+* *Off-street parking facilities defined - see P. & Z. 1141.04
- 1141.04

 ## 1107.01   Intent

 The following terms shall have, throughout this Planning and Zoning Code, the meaning given herein:

 1. _(a)_ The word "shall" is to be interpreted as mandatory and not directory;
 the word "may" is permissive; the word "should" indicates that a certain